 In October 2020, the Harold Alfond Foundation announced a $240 million gift to the University of Maine System, making investments in engineering, student success and retention, graduate and professional programs, and Division 1 athletics and gender equity.
 This gift is the ninth largest ever to a public institution of higher education and the biggest in New England’s history.
 Leaders of the Alfond Foundation signaled a willingness to bet big on the future of Maine’s public universities because of the strategic direction and leadership of the University of Maine System and its universities under Chancellor Malloy.

-Dan Malloy is the former Rappaport Distinguished Visiting Professor at Boston College Law School and taught undergraduate political science for twelve semesters as an adjunct professor at the University of Connecticut.
-He holds a B.A. in Political Science, Sociology from Boston College and is a graduate of Boston College Law School.
+Dannel Malloy is the former Rappaport Distinguished Visiting Professor at Boston College Law School and taught undergraduate political science for fifteen semesters as an adjunct professor at the University of Connecticut.
+He holds a B.A. in Political Science and Sociology from Boston College, a J.D. from Boston College Law School, and six honorary degrees.

-In 2016 Dan Malloy was honored as the John F. Kennedy Profile in Courage Award recipient for defending the U.S. resettlement of Syrian refugees amid security concerns following the November 2015 terrorist attacks in Paris and personally welcoming a family of Syrian refugees to New Haven, Connecticut.
-Other recipients include U.S. Presidents Barack Obama, George H.W.
+In 2016 Dan Malloy was honored as the John F. Kennedy Profile in Courage Award.
+Malloy was recognized for defending the U.S. resettlement of Syrian refugees amid security concerns following the November 2015 terrorist attacks in Paris; putting his principles into action, Malloy personally welcomed a family of Syrian refugees to New Haven, Connecticut.
+Other Profile in Courage Award recipients include U.S. Presidents Barack Obama, George H.W.
 Bush, and Gerald Ford.